 - The Windows Updates nightmare is set to continue with Windows 11.

 The Updates system in Windows 10 was bad.
-It’s still bad, but at least it doesn’t happen anymore for the system to reset when it pleases, especially when you’re doing something on your computer.
+It’s still bad, but at least it doesn’t reset your system when it pleases, especially when you’re doing something on your computer.

 It does download and installs updates in the background when you work, slowing down your system, but at least it doesn’t restart automatically.
 It may bug you with a notification, which you can ignore for days if you don’t feel like closing every open app.

 Not much has changed in Windows 11, but that’s also a good thing because you still retain some control over how updates work.
 Here’s how you can pause and control updates in Windows 11.